Skip to content

 Strategies for Online Marketing and Sales

-In today's digital age, online presence is crucial for artists.
-Here are some strategies to market your wabi-sabi art online:
+In today's digital age, online marketing is essential for artists.
+It allows you to reach a wider audience and showcase your work.
+Here are some strategies to consider:

-1. Create a visually appealing website showcasing your work.
+1. Create a professional website showcasing your art

-2. Use social media platforms like Instagram to share your process and finished pieces.
+2. Use social media platforms like Instagram and Pinterest

 Crafting a Compelling Story Around Your Artwork